 Can project documents be signed and exchanged electronically?

-In the current climate, parties may wish to consider whether project documentation can be signed and exchanged electronically, especially given logistics with many signatories now working remotely.
-Whether electronic signing is possible will depend on the nature of the relevant document and the proposed method of signing.
+In the current climate, parties may wish to consider if project documentation can be signed and exchanged electronically, especially given logistics with many signatories still working remotely.
+As discussed here, whether electronic signing is possible will depend on the nature of the relevant document and the proposed method of signing.
 You may need to check the relevant laws and regulations to ensure electronic signatures will be binding.
 In addition, the document may need to expressly provide for electronically signing.
 Your organisation may also need internal policies in place in this regard.
 For these reasons, we recommend consulting your lawyer.

 What do the recent FIRB changes mean for foreign investors?